iris1801/VodArchivist/README.md

 ✅ Pause, Resume & Stop Downloads - You’re in full control.
 Pause an ongoing download, resume it later, or stop everything if your SSD starts crying.
 ✅ Download History & File Size Tracking - See what you've archived, when, and how big those files are.
 ✅ Modify or Delete Watchdogs - Change intervals, tweak quality settings, or remove a streamer from your auto-download list with just a click.
+✅ NFO generation and fully compatible with Plex/Jellyfin scrapers

 ---